 04 of 07

 Perfect for breakfast, this combination of colorful fresh fruit is given a drizzle of a special sweet dressing, making it a beautiful, delicious, and healthy dish.
-The strawberries, pears, peaches, and cherries are tossed in a mixture of honey, white wine, lemon juice and zest, and sugar.
-Eat it as a side dish or use the salad to garnish crepes or waffles.
+The strawberries, pears, peaches, and cherries are tossed in a mixture of honey, white wine, lemon juice and zest, as well as sugar.
+Eat it as a side dish or use the mixture to garnish crepes or waffles.

-You can also use any leftovers to accompany an assorted cheese platter and fresh baguette; add a bottle of spicy-sweet sparkling dessert wine for a lovely lunch.Continue to 5 of 7 below.
+You can also use any leftovers to accompany an assorted cheese platter and fresh baguette—add a bottle of sweet sparkling dessert wine for a lovely lunch.Continue to 5 of 7 below.

 05 of 07

 Crepes with salted butter caramel is a classic Breton dessert popular in the northwest of France.
-Salted caramel has a tangy, rich taste combining sweet with salty, garnering somewhat of a cult following.
-Besides being absolutely delicious, it’s also easy to make.
-The crepes, on the other hand, may take a bit of practice; swirling the pan just right to coat it with an even but thin layer of batter can be tricky.
-But once you get the hang of it, making crepes will be a cinch.
+Salted caramel has a tangy, rich taste combining sweet with salty, and has garnered somewhat of a cult following.
+Besides being absolutely delicious, it’s also easy to make!
+The crepes, on the other hand, may take a bit of practice.
+Swirling the pan just right to coat it with an even but thin layer of batter can be tricky, but once you get the hang of it, making crepes will be a cinch!